 Second, the task helps the students develop familiarity with the text, and with the setting or object or event it describes.
 And it helps them reach a deeper level of familiarity than simply reading or discussing the text could support.
 When they encounter related settings, objects, or events, in other texts or other kinds of sources, this deep familiarity prepares students to recognize the resonance (and dissonance) among them, and to begin to articulate the parallels (and conflicts) they notice.
 And that resonance and those parallels (and that dissonance and those conflicts) give rise to the important themes of the unit—the overarching themes that we as teachers so want students to be able to discuss and understand.

-In our investigation of ancient Greece, for example, we read ancient accounts of Xerxes the Great, King of Persia, and of the almost impossible assignment he gave his engineers: to build bridges across the Hellespont so that the huge army he had assembled—an army far too large to be rowed across the strait a few boatloads at a time—could cross on foot from Asia to Europe and invade Greece.
+In our investigation of ancient Greece, for example, we read in Herodotus, The Histories, the account of Xerxes the Great, King of Persia, and of the almost impossible assignment he gave his engineers: to build bridges across the Hellespont so that the huge army he had assembled—an army far too large to be rowed across the strait a few boatloads at a time—could cross on foot from Asia to Europe and invade Greece.
 The Hellespont looks like a thread of water on today’s maps of Greece and the Persian Empire, but in a passage we read, Herodotus gives the distance from shore to shore as 1,350 yards, and he describes the strait as the major obstacle to Xerxes’ progress.
 Xerxes himself reacts as if it is.
 When a first attempt at building the bridges is destroyed by a storm, Xerxes “ordered that the Hellespont was to receive 300 lashes … and that a pair of shackles was to be dropped in to the sea.”
 He also had the supervisors of the first attempt beheaded.
 Then more engineers were ordered to set to work; they built two bridges supported by ships joined together, “360 as support for one bridge, and 314 for the other….”